-"There are endless choices of clubs, with many providing invaluable opportunities and experiences - during my time on the Executive Committee of Beta Alpha Psi, I was able to travel to Washington, DC in the US for a conference.
+"There are endless choices of clubs, with many providing invaluable opportunities and experiences.
+For example, during my time on the Executive Committee of Beta Alpha Psi, I was able to travel to Washington, DC for a conference.
 I highly recommend getting involved."